mobius-eng/mobius-eng.github.io/_posts/2016-03-29-floating-point-numbers.markdown

-Here mantissa became too large (notice, not just too long due to too high precision required, but actually too large): now it represents number 1.100, i.e. there is one *before* the point.
+Here mantissa became too large (notice, not just too long due to too high precision required, but actually too large): now it represents number 1.100, i.e. there is 1 *before* the point.
 This overflow needs to be consumed by the
 exponent:

 {% math %}